Max Baer (boxer): Death

 On Wednesday, November 18, 1959, Baer refereed a nationally televised 10-round boxing match in Phoenix.
 At the end of the match, to the applause of the crowd, Baer grasped the ropes and vaulted out of the ring and joined fight fans in a cocktail bar.
 The next day, he was scheduled to appear in several television commercials in Hollywood, California.
 On his way, he stopped in Garden Grove, California, to keep a promise he had made thirteen years earlier to the then five-year-old son of his ex-sparring partner, Curly Owens.
-Baer presented the now 18-year-old with a foreign sports car on his birthday, as he had said he would.
+Baer presented the then 18-year-old with a foreign sports car on his birthday, as he had said he would.